EditB/100-days-of-code/r2-log.md

 ## R2D12 - 21/4/18
 - Had a Python workshop today.
 - Also got the React project mostly working; changed the logic a bit, with the button disabling.
+- Set up Android Studio and had a look at how to create a simple app
+- Downloaded NetBeans and created a Hello World app in Java